Seasonal exfoliating, do’s and don’ts, and exfoliating for your skin typePosted on December 18, 2019 Written by: 100% PURE ®

-First things first: start with a cleanser that’s right for your skin type.
-We chose our Coconut Oil Cleansing Milk since it’s a super gentle, moisturizing cleanser that works for all skin types.
-Take your time when massaging this cleanser into your skin, to increase blood flow and circulation.
+Start with a cleanser that’s right for your skin type.
+We chose the gentle and moisturizing Argan Oil Creamy Cleanser, which works for all skin types.
+Take your time when massaging this cleanser into your skin to increase blood flow and circulation.

 Now that you’ve exfoliated your skin, it’s time to reap the next phase of benefits from exfoliation: better product absorption!
-We love our Restorative Sea Culture Toner because of the amount of hydration it delivers into skin with purely sourced, gelatinous algin from seaweed.
-It also helps to soothe skin and reduce inflammation with calming, alcohol-free witch hazel.
-Any skin type can use a bit of hydration to restore plump, more youthful looking skin!
+Right after exfoliating, we recommend following up with a nutrient-packed toner.
+The Restorative Sea Culture Toner replenishes hydration, while reducing inflammation with calming, alcohol-free witch hazel.

-The next step is to apply nourishing serums that can deeply penetrate your freshly exfoliated skin; a great serum option would be the Restorative Sea Culture Replenishing Serum for enhanced hydration and nourishment after exfoliation.
+The next step is to apply nourishing serums that can deeply penetrate your freshly exfoliated skin.
+The Restorative Sea Culture Replenishing Serum is ideal for enhanced hydration and nourishment after exfoliation.

-Especially after exfoliating, we need to make sure our skin gets all the hydration and moisture it needs.
-We use the Hydra Drench Cream which hydrates and softens skin, then follow with the Restorative Sea Culture Extra Riche Créme for deep, water locking moisture from bacuri butter, shea butter, coconut oil, and jojoba oil.
+After exfoliation, applying an occlusive product like a moisturizer will help to protect delicate, newly resurfaced skin.
+We use the Restorative Sea Culture Extra Riche Créme for deep, water locking moisture from bacuri butter, shea butter, coconut oil, and jojoba oil.

 Exfoliate 1-3 times a week depending on skin type.
 Once a week is recommended for those with sensitive skin types, and for more oily skin types, 3 times a week is recommended.
 Gauge how your skin feels, and add in more or less exfoliation as needed.

-Don’t over-exfoliate!
-It can cause damage to the skin’s lipid barrier.
+Don’t over-exfoliate – it can cause damage to the skin’s lipid barrier.
 Exfoliating too frequently can cause damage to the skin itself, but can also cause increased dryness and sensitivity.
-Gentle exfoliation is key.
+Gentle exfoliation on a spaced apart schedule is key.

 Don’t exfoliate damaged skin!
 If you have sunburnt or hypersensitive skin, or open acne lesions on your face, exfoliation can make damaged skin issues worse.